Medically Reviewed By | Dr. Hope Lima, PhD, RDN, LRD, IBCLC

 Try Not To Stress Too Much

-Stress can negatively affect breast milk production, so try not to sweat too much if you are experiencing an uneven breast milk supply.
+But seriously, stress can negatively affect breast milk production, so try not to sweat too much if you are experiencing an uneven breast milk supply.
 As we’ve mentioned, it’s usually totally normal and nothing to be concerned about!
 Again, as long as your baby has regular wet and dirty diapers, you’re likely producing enough milk for your little one across both breasts.

 If you do have concerns, as always, we suggest talking with your healthcare provider or an international board-certified lactation consultant (IBCLC).
 They will be able to answer any questions you have and give you proper medical advice, especially if you have breast surgery or other breast health issues in your medical history.